Skip to main content

 Decision boundaries

-The central repair-versus-replace determination hinges on three variables: the age of the fixture, the availability of listed replacement components, and the cost ratio of repair to replacement.
+The central repair-versus-replace determination hinges on three variables: the age of the fixture, the availability of verified replacement components, and the cost ratio of repair to replacement.

 Permitting requirements for repair work vary by jurisdiction.
 Most municipalities treat like-for-like component replacement (gasket, lens, bulb) as maintenance that does not trigger a permit.
 Work that modifies the circuit, relocates a fixture, or installs a new niche typically requires an electrical permit and inspection by the authority having jurisdiction (AHJ).
 Consulting pool lighting inspection services resources clarifies local inspection thresholds before work begins.